orchid-lead/orchid-lead/README.md

     });
 ```

 Site wide data is pulled in from `site/data.js`.
 All site-wide data is available under the `site` object in the Handlebars data context.
-The nearby data file and the front matter are merged together and available under the `page` object in the Hanldebars data context.
+The nearby data file and the front matter are merged together and available under the `page` object in the Handlebars data context.

 ## Configuration